Evertcolombia/holbertonschool-zero_day/README.md

 #THis is the first Repository for the Holberton shool program

-##here we practice some exercices of vagrant, git and terminal more than all before
+##here we practice some exercices of vagrant, git and terminal more than all